anthskti/Clementine/README.md

 The garden bed will reveal several types of plants depending on your stock positions.\
 This includes:\
 • Towering plants which are too tall (need to reduce position size)\
-• Weeds which are bad investments (needs to be sold)\
+• Weeds that are bad investments (needs to be sold)\
 • Wilting plants that need to be watered (dollar cost averaged to lower average cost)\
 • Overwatered plants that have been watered too much (stop dollar cost averaging and hold)\
 • Dead plants that need to be dug up (needs to be sold and funds need to be reinvested)\